webstean/terraform-azurerm-azure-subscription-setup/examples/basic/README.md

 }
 ```

-This will result in the creation of around XX resources in your subscription
+This will result in the creation of around 16 low-cost resources in your subscription, all within a single Azure resource group.

+> [!Note]
+> The total cost over a month, should be < $15 USD.
+If the resources just sit there doing nothing.
+Of course, if you use them, then there will be more charges.

+Here is a examples of the resources that will be created.

 - An Azure Container Registry
 - An Azure Automation Account
 - An Azure Action Group (with the specified email (and phone number (if specified) as the destination for alerts)